DataDog/datadog-operator/docs/kubectl-plugin.md

-# kubectl datadog plugin
+# Datadog Operator kubectl plugin

-## install the plugin with krew
+## Install the plugin with krew

-The Datatadog operator comes with a kubectl plugin that provides a set of helper went you want to get some inside components information.
+The Datatadog Operator comes with a kubectl plugin providing a set of helper utilities giving visibility into certain internal components which some users may find useful.

-The installation is done with the [plugin manager krew](https://krew.sigs.k8s.io/)
+To install please use the [krew plugin manager](https://krew.sigs.k8s.io/)

 The krew plugin manifest url can be found on the project [release page](https://github.com/DataDog/datadog-operator/releases).
-Each release has an artifact: `datadog-plugin.yaml` manifest file.
+Each release has its own `datadog-plugin.yaml` manifest file.

 ```console
 $ kubectl krew install --manifest-url https://github.com/DataDog/datadog-operator/releases/download/<release-version>/datadog-plugin.yaml